BolehVPN Review: Quick Expert Summary

 Other VPNs, like ExpressVPN, Private Internet Access, ProtonVPN, and TunnelBear have desktop and mobile apps that are far better designed — they’re user-friendly, secure, and it’s very easy to connect to servers and change settings.
 BolehVPN’s desktop apps do at least have good security, though.

 BolehVPN’s support section includes multiple helpful installation guides, a help desk section with announcements and support guides, and a forum.

-There is no phone number, no easy-to-find email address, and no live chat function — instead, the help bot prompts you to leave a message, and BolehVPN’s support reps reply over email.
+BolehVPN lacks a phone number, an easy-to-spot email address, and a live chat service.
+Instead, a help bot prompts you to leave a message, and the BolehVPN’s support reps then get back via email.

-I wasn’t impressed by the help desk section.
-It only has a few frequently asked questions (FAQs) and troubleshooting guides.
-Also, the forum has been inactive for a long time and you need to register a separate account to use it, which doesn’t make any sense at all.
+However, the help desk section left me unimpressed.
+It only contains a few FAQs and troubleshooting guides, and the forum has been inactive for a long time.
+Plus, you need to register a separate account to use the forum, which seems unnecessary.

 When I couldn’t find answers to my questions, I used BolehVPN’s email support.
 It started well — the reps replied to my first 2–3 questions in about 6–7 hours, and with helpful information.
 But when I asked more questions, they just stopped answering.

 Overall, BolehVPN’s support isn’t great.
 There’s no call center or live chat, there are very few support guides, and the support reps don’t always reply over email.
 But at least there are a handful of helpful setup guides.

 BolehVPN has secure desktop apps, fast speeds on most servers, okay P2P support, and it works with a few streaming services, including Amazon Prime and Hulu in the US.

 In my speed tests, I experienced a fairly standard 42% average slowdown, and I had fast download and browsing speeds while connected to servers in Europe and North America (I’m based in Romania).
 But my speeds considerably slowed down when I connected to more distant servers (in Asia).